hakeem-amsagguine/linux/Documentation/arch/powerpc/vas-api.rst

 (close(fd)) or upon the process exit.

-Note that applications can send several requests with the same window or can establish multiple windows, but one window for each file descriptor.
+Note that applications can send several requests with the same window or can establish multiple linux, but one window for each file descriptor.

 Following sections provide additional details and references about the individual steps.